• 5 min read

 Over the years, plastic waste has accumulated in landfills and oceans—wreaking havoc on our various intertwined ecosystems.
 Due to their manmade nature, many plastics take centuries to degrade, and most of the plastic produced isn’t recycled.

 Enter circular design and a sustainable shift towards a circular economy, which optimizes continual use of resources through a closed-loop system in with no waste.
-Working toward a circular economy is one of the biggest opportunities to design a sustainable future—and an essential part of our strategy at Haworth.
+Working toward a circular economy is one of the biggest opportunities to design a sustainable future—and an essential part of our strategy of environmental stewardship at Haworth.

 But, before we can get to a fully circular economy, we must not only recycle and reuse items, but find ways to “upcycle” our waste as well—transforming materials like discarded plastic from environmental hazard to new and different useful products.